Beth B. Hess Memorial Scholarship

 History and Overview

-The Beth B. Hess Memorial Scholarship will be awarded to an advanced sociology Ph.D. student who began her or his study in a community college or technical school.
-A student advanced to candidacy (ABD status) in an accredited Ph.D. program in sociology in the U.S. is eligible to apply if she or he studied at a U.S. two-year college either part-time or full-time for the equivalent of at least one full academic year that was not part of a high-school dual-enrollment program.
+The Beth B. Hess Memorial Scholarship will be awarded to an advanced sociology Ph.D. student who began their study in a community college or technical school.
+A student advanced to candidacy (ABD status) in an accredited Ph.D. program in sociology in the U.S. is eligible to apply if they studied at a U.S. two-year college either part-time or full-time for the equivalent of at least one full academic year that was not part of a high-school dual-enrollment or enrichment program.

-The Scholarship carries a stipend of $15,000 from Sociologists for Women in Society (SWS) with assistance from the Society for the Study of Social Problems (SSSP) to be used to support the pursuit of a Ph.D., as well as one-year memberships in SWS (including a subscription to Gender & Society) and SSSP.
-The first award payment of $7500 will be given at the SWS Summer banquet, with the second $7500 payment to come at the SWS Winter meeting.
-Recognizing Beth Hess’s significant contributions to the American Sociological Association (ASA), ASA joins SWS in supporting and celebrating the awardee at their Annual Meeting.
-The awardee’s economy-class airfare, train fare or driving mileage/tolls will be paid jointly by SWS and SSSP.
-ASA also supports applicants for this award via their student travel program (more than one such award may be given, but students must apply to ASA separately).
+The Scholarship carries a stipend of $18,000 from Sociologists for Women in Society (SWS) with assistance from the Society for the Study of Social Problems (SSSP) to be used to support the pursuit of a Ph.D., as well as one-year memberships in SWS (including a subscription to Gender & Society) and SSSP.
+The first award payment of $9,000 will be given at the SWS Summer banquet, with the second $9,000 payment to come at the SWS Winter meeting.
+Recognizing Beth Hess’s significant contributions to the American Sociological Association (ASA), ASA joins SWS and SSSP in supporting and celebrating the awardee at their Annual Meeting.
+The awardee’s economy class airfare, train fare or driving mileage/tolls will be paid jointly by SWS and SSSP.
+ASA also supports applicants for this award via their student travel award program (more than one such award may be given, but students must apply to ASA separately).
 Each association will also waive its meeting registration and provide complementary banquet and/or reception tickets for the awardee.

 What We’ll Be Looking For